bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/universal-lagrange-coefficients-example.md

 print(r_p)
 ```

-Fortunately, since the radius of the earth is 6378 km, this satellite will not impact the earth and will have an altitude at closest approach of ~622 km.
+Fortunately, since the radius of the Earth is 6378 km, this satellite will not impact the Earth and will have an altitude at closest approach of ~622 km.